 - Olive oil

-- Chickpeas, drained and skins removed (aka garbanzo beans)
+- Chickpeas, drained and skins removed (also called garbanzo beans)

 How to make Hummus without Tahini:

-Peel the garlic then in a small skillet, warm the olive oil over low heat then drop in the garlic cloves.
-Simmer 3-4 minutes to flavor the oil, stirring occasionally so the garlic doesn’t burn then remove from the heat to cool and discard the garlic.
+Warm the olive oil in a small skillet over low heat then add peeled garlic cloves (whole).
+Simmer 3-4 minutes to flavor the oil (you’ll be able to smell the garlic), stirring occasionally so the garlic doesn’t burn.

-Next drain the chickpeas and remove their skins then add them to the food processor (optional: set a few aside for garnish).
+Drain the chickpeas, remove their skins then add them to the food processor (optional: set a few aside for garnish).
 Drizzle in the flavored olive oil then add the cumin, salt and lemon juice.

-Pulse until the chickpeas are coarsely chopped, then begin adding the water a little at a time and blend at full power until the hummus has a silky, creamy texture.
+Pulse until the chickpeas are coarsely chopped, then begin adding water a little at a time blending at full power until the hummus has a silky, creamy texture.